lisp3r/playing-with-flipper-zero/notes/README.md

 - custom callback - invoked by the `view_dispatcher_send_custom_event` method.
 - previous callback - invoked when the Back button is pressed.

-    If the *previous callback* returns a view id (that was previously registered with the ViewDispatcher) then the navigation is changed to view associated with that id.
+    If the previous callback returns a view id (that was previously registered with the ViewDispatcher) then the navigation is changed to view associated with that id.
 - enter/exit callbacks

-I do not use vanilla View objects here because Modules is enough for now.
-They implemented some of the callbacks.
+I do not use vanilla View objects here because existing Modules is suitable for my needs.
+If we take a look at the one of the Modules we will see that they have impelented the callbacks:

 ```c
 // from applications/services/gui/modules/menu.c